 There are many landscapes to discover on the Costa Brava beyond its beaches and coves.
-The botanical gardens of Blanes, Calella de Palafrugell and Lloret de Mar are three perfect examples; a real treat for the senses that you might not expect and that are often missed by many of the tourists who visit this area.
+The gardens of Blanes, Calella de Palafrugell and Lloret de Mar are three perfect examples; a real treat for the senses that you might not expect and that are often missed by many of the tourists who visit this area.
 Don't make the same mistake.

 Art and landscape.
 Nature and culture.
 Gardens and architecture.
 The gardens of the Costa Brava add to the long list of unique experiences that await you when visiting this region.
 Four stunning spots set against a backdrop of the Mediterranean Sea.
 Four beautifully preserved treasures that are perfect for a leisurely stroll to discover and learn a thing or two about the vast range of plant species, both native and from around the world, that can be found there or just for the pleasure of looking at them.